 The graduate program in the Department of Biology began soon after the University of Oklahoma was founded, and the first Ph.D. degree awarded by OU was in Biology.
 The graduate program now has internationally-recognized strengths in ecology/systematics, animal behavior, neurosciences, physiology, and genetics/cell biology.
 The Department maintains an enrollment of about 50 graduate students.

 The goal of our PhD program is to prepare students for successful careers in academic, biomedical, environmental, or government institutions.
 We take special pride in the quality of our graduate teaching and our record of training successful scientists.
 Our open and collaborative atmosphere encourages creative and interdisciplinary research.
 Our research and training facilities for field studies, molecular biology, microscopy, bioinformatics, quantitative biology, and physiology are excellent, and they are further enhanced through integration of the department with the OU Biological Station, the Oklahoma Museum of Natural History, and the Oklahoma Biological Survey.

-You can find more information about the OU Biology graduate program on the links listed to the right of this page.
+You can find more information about the OU Biology graduate program on the links listed to the left.
 Also, be sure to contact individual faculty members and current graduate students in your area of interest.
 You will be more than welcome!